 Each tree to be retained shall have a designated Critical Root Zone (CRZ) identifying the area sufficiently large enough to protect the tree and roots from disturbance.
 The Critical Root Zone is one foot of radial distance from the base of the tree for every inch of tree Diameter at Breast Height (DBH).
+The CRZ is defined as a radius equal in feet to the number of inches of the tree's trunk diameter at breast height, with a minimum of eight (8) feet.
 The CRZ shall be shown on all tree surveys, tree protection plans, tree replacement plans, and construction plans.
-Improvements or activities such as paving, utility and irrigation trenching and other activities shall occur outside the CRZ, unless authorized by the City Forester or Administrator.
+Improvements or activities such as paving, utility and irrigation trenching and other activities shall occur outside the CRZ, unless authorized by the City Arborist Forester or Administrator.
 Unless otherwise specified, the protective fencing shall be placed at the dripline or the CRZ, whichever is greater.

-Illustration 2-1: Root zone vs. Critical root zone (CRZ)
+Illustration 2-1: Root zone vs. Critical root zone (CRZ) From: Urban Forest Management Plan.